Profile

 Client Protection and Transparency

-- Segregated funds in Tier 1 banks
+- Segregated client funds held in tier-one banks.

 Base Currencies, Order Types, and API Access